The first step in shopping for auto insurance is to decide on the types

 Most of the expenses that would be paid by your medical payments coverage

 will be paid by your familys health insurance policy.
 Since medical payments

-a $2,000 limit, it is reasonable to buy a minimal amount
+coverage is relatively inexpensive it is reasonable to buy a minimal amount

 But beyond that, you may do better to spend your money on liability insurance